-1. Draft Mitigation Policy Chapter (new addition to District Resource Management Policies).

-2. New terms and definitions from Draft Mitigation Policy Chapter proposed to be added to the Resource Management Policies Glossary

-3. Draft Appendix B to Resource Management Policies detailing the Project Management Approach
+- 1. Proposed Mitigation Policy Chapter - 2.
+Redline edits to the Mitigation Policy Chapter compared to the draft presented to the Board on April 28, 2021. - 3.
+New terms and definitions for the proposed Mitigation Policy Chapter to be added to the Resource Management Policies Glossary - 4.
+Redline edits to the proposed Appendix B of the Resource Management Policies detailing the Project Management Approach - 5.
+Questions staff ask when reviewing proposed Mitigation requests